scherler/Modern-JavaScript-Explained-For-Dinosaurs/part2.md

 **Branch: [scripts](https://github.com/scherler/Modern-JavaScript-Explained-For-Dinosaurs/tree/008_lint)**

 **[Diff](./diffs/007_folders..008_lint)** `git diff 007_folders..008_lint`

+Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn’t adhere to certain style guidelines.
+There are code linters for most programming languages, and compilers sometimes incorporate linting into the compilation process.

+JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
+Without the benefit of a compilation process, JavaScript code is typically executed in order to find syntax or other errors.
+Linting tools like ESLint allow developers to discover problems with their JavaScript code without executing it.

+The primary reason ESLint was created was to allow developers to create their own linting rules.
+ESLint is designed to have all rules completely pluggable.
+The default rules are written just like any plugin rules would be.
+They can all follow the same pattern, both for the rules themselves as well as tests.
+While ESLint will ship with some built-in rules to make it useful from the start, you’ll be able to dynamically load rules at any point in time.

 Linting is one of those techniques that can help you make fewer mistakes while coding JavaScript.
 You can spot issues before they become actual problems.
 Modern editors and IDEs offer strong support for popular tools allowing you to detect possible issues as you are developing.